galaxyproject/training-material/topics/dev/tutorials/tool-generators/tutorial.md

 >
 {: .details }

-Two new items are created in the history when the ToolFactory is executed - the new tool in an archive and a collection with log, XML and a planemo test report.
+Two new items are created in the history when the ToolFactory is executed - the new tool in an archive and a collection with new tool XML and all input samples.

 >### {% icon details %} History items created after a successful run
 > ![History outputs created after executing the generated tool](../../images/toolfactory_outputs_hello.png "The first item is a downloadable toolshed archive containing the tool and test ready to upload or install (see below on installing newly generated tools).")